benben-6/Shoot-Fortress/README.md

 A source engine rail shooter, heavily inspired by time crisis, the house of the dead and dead storm pirates.

-## Features
+## 4 Player Co-op

-- Having a 4 player online co-op

-- 7 Weapons

-- Easy tools for map-makers.

 ## Release date
 - Late 2021

 ## Progress
-- 10%
+- 17%
+# Looking for People
+- Dm me at my twitter @6Benben or my discord benben6#0505